lisajennykrieg/lisajennykrieg.github.io/index.md

 of the University of Bonn.
 In October 2016, I also defended my PhD thesis on social memory in Germany at the [Anthropology Department][utrechtanthro] at Utrecht University.
-Since May 2015, and until the end of 2016, I'm also working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].
+Until the end of 2016, I've been working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].